topquark22/morseR24/README.md

 ## CE and CSN pins

 The integrated boards are wired for CE=10 and CSN=9.
-Most resources on the Internet suggest `RF24 radio(9, 10)` or say that you can specify any pins.
+Most resources on the Internet suggest that you can specify any pins.
 That's fine if you are using an external radio for some other project, but this project supports integrated boards and so you must use pin 10 for CE and pin 9 for CSN.

 ## Modes of operation